 Working on a side project that aspires to be a real business has its ups and downs, especially after you’ve been at it for over 2 years.
-I’ve been hacking away at Boot.dev since March of 2020, and for the most part it’s been a ton of fun.
+I’ve been hacking away at Boot.dev since March 2020, and for the most part, it’s been a ton of fun.
 However, at the end of the day, if you want your project to earn you enough cash that you can quit your day job, you have to work on some things that are less fun.
 For me, this means marketing, sales, taxes, content creation… basically everything apart from coding the platform and creating new coding courses.

 You might be thinking: